zw-engineers/java-sessions/src/main/java/com/streams/readme.md

 * An `Object` that should not change the data it processes.
 * An `Object` that is able to process data in `one pass`. e.g. `.map(n -> n.getNames()).filter(name -> name.startsWith("A").reduce(....)`
+* An `Object` optimised from the algorithm point of view, and able to process data in parallel.
+    * `What does that mean???`, It means that for each operation performed in a stream, that `operation` should be an optimal operation.

 ### How can we build a Stream?

 - There are many patterns but a simple way to create a Stream would be below: